karliky/turrero/README.md

 ## Features

-- A clean, minimalist design that puts the focus on the professor's tweets
+- A clean, minimalist design that puts the focus on the threads
-- Automatic embedding of images and videos from Twitter
+- Automatic embedding of images and cards from Twitter
 - A simple navigation system that makes it easy to find specific threads
 - The ability to search for specific keywords within the threads
-- A "favorites" feature that allows users to save their favorite threads for later viewing

 ## More resources